Abonyizion/E-commerce-shoe-app/README.md

-# Shop shopping application using Flutter
+# Shoe shopping application using Flutter

 🤖👋 Hey there!

-As part of my Flutter portfolio, I developed an app for some practice.
+As part of my Flutter personal projects, I developed a shopping app for some practice.
 It was a great opportunity for me to explore different widgets in flutter.
-Overall, I'm pretty excited about how this project turned out and I hope you will enjoy it too! ❤️
+Overall, I'm pretty excited about how this project turned out and I hope you will find it interesting too! ❤️

 ## Getting Started